 A short taxi hop brought me to the hotel.
 I love to walk, and usually pick hotels in areas where I want to spend the most time.
 I wanted to be close to the Opera House, Sydney Harbor, Harbor Bridge, and the Rocks, considered to be the oldest part of Sydney.
 There was a hotel that fit the bill, and the price wasn’t astronomical.

 There are many restaurants along the harbor, with spectacular views, and I decided my first dinner in Sydney would be in one of those outdoor places.
 It gets chilly in the evening, and most of them had heaters and candles.
 The heaters for warmth, the candles for ambiance.
 Perfection.
+I was there in July, it was winter, and considerably than Cairns.

 The rest of the afternoon was spent visiting the Government House.
 The mansion overlooks the Royal Botanic Gardens, and it was walking distance form hotel.